Soul Serenade (Derek Trucks album): Reception

 In a review for AllMusic, Robert L. Doerschuk wrote: "By almost any measure, this is a jazz album; the only references to rock can be heard in the overdriven tone and bluesy slide phrasing that Trucks consistently employs...
 The rhythm feel is subtle... with an understated swing that borrows from this or that corner of world music but unmistakably centers itself on jazz practice."

 Justin Cober-Lake of PopMatters stated: "Each musician in the band is supremely talented and a large part of the band's success is due to the members' willingness to share time at the front of the sound... the album contains no filler...
 Although the individual artists may not have sought attention on Soul Serenade, the Derek Trucks Band deserves to be noticed."

 Writing for JazzTimes, Brian Gilmore commented: "It won't matter how this album is classified... because it has it all... the Derek Trucks Band is hitting on all cylinders from start to finish... [the] band stays tight and focused at all times, letting the guitarist roam where he needs."

 In an article for All About Jazz, C. Michael Bailey remarked: "Derek Trucks may safely be considered the logical extension of the art of Duane Allman without simply being an imitation... the guitarist proves himself a clever and capable leader, not afraid to visit new or old themes."

-Billboard's Philip van Vleck noted that the tunes on the album "evince Trucks' continuing gravitation toward jazz in particular and eclecticism in general," and called his guitar work "adventuresome and powerful."
+Billboards Philip van Vleck noted that the tunes on the album "evince Trucks' continuing gravitation toward jazz in particular and eclecticism in general," and called his guitar work "adventuresome and powerful."
 He wrote: "He may be associated with the Allman Brothers Band, but when Trucks works with his group, Pat Metheny may be a more relevant reference."